elshafey122/MusicFlowBackend/README.md

 Or simply press **F5** in Visual Studio.

-Swagger will be available at:
+Once the application starts, Swagger will be available at:

 ```
 https://localhost:<port>/swagger